ShimonSarkar/News-Nugget/README.md

 ## Overview

 **News Nugget** is a modern web application designed to scrape the web for the latest news articles and provide users with the ability to summarize them.
-This project leverages powerful technologies such as Next.js, axios, cheerio, and puppeteer to deliver a seamless and efficient news aggregation and summarization tool.
+This project leverages powerful technologies such as Next.js, axios, cheerio, puppeteer, and the ChatGPT API to deliver a seamless and efficient news aggregation and summarization tool.

 ## Key Features